-5 Mistakes that We Make When Taking a Bath
+5 Common Mistakes When Taking a Bath

-1. Be careful with too hot showers or baths
+1. Be careful with hot temperatures

 Yes, we know.
 There are few things as enjoyable as a hot shower or bath when arriving home to help us relax.

 2. Be careful when drying off

 There are some who, after getting out of the shower or bath, take their towel and dry themselves in a very energetic and vigorous manner.

 3. Take care of your towels!

-Sometimes it is not enough that the towel smells fine.
-There are times when towels become so old they are saturated with chemicals from the washing detergents, thereby causing in the end that we suffer from small allergic reactions.
+Sometimes, it’s not enough that the towel smells fine.
+There are times when towels become so old they’re saturated with chemicals from washing detergents that even lead to small allergic reactions.

-4. The risk of using too much soap
+4. The risk of using too much soap when taking a bath

-But there are some who use an excess of soap, which is full of perfume and smells nice, without knowing that they are applying a high quantity of alcohol and other chemicals that will alter the pH of their skin.
+However, there are some who use an excess of soap, which is full of perfume and smells nice, without knowing that they’re applying a high quantity chemicals that will alter the pH of their skin.

-What is the recommendation?
-To use the right amount of soap and water.
-And another point: if you use natural soaps, like in the picture above, even better.
+Use the right amount of soap and water.
+If you use natural soaps, like in the picture above, it’s even better.

 5. Be careful with sponges